AshleyFlow/lune/README.md

 ### Building

 `git clone` this repo and use `cargo build --release` to build an executable, the executable can be found in ./target/release/, now you cann add the executable to PATH

+## Platform-specific notes

+Here is the underlying web engine each platform uses, and some dependencies you might need to install.

+### Linux

+LuneWeb needs WebKitGTK for WebView.
+So please make sure the following packages are installed:

+#### Arch Linux / Manjaro

+`sudo pacman -S webkit2gtk-4.1`

+Debian / Ubuntu:

+`sudo apt install libwebkit2gtk-4.1-dev`

+Fedora:

+`sudo dnf install gtk3-devel webkit2gtk4.1-devel`

+---

+#### macOS

+WebKit is native on macOS so everything should be fine.

+---

+#### Windows

+WebView2 provided by Microsoft Edge Chromium is used.
+So wry supports Windows 7, 8, 10 and 11.